Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Implementation Details

 \section{Implementation Details}

 \textbf{Long-Burst Data.} We acquire long-burst data through a custom app built on the AVFoundation camera framework for iOS 16.
 While the vanilla AVFoundation framework offered a default method to capture burst or bracketed sequences, it was limited to only four frame sequences with significant overhead between captures, necessitating custom streaming code to save a longer continuous sequence of RAW data.
 A restriction we could not lift, however, is the inability to stream RAW captures from multiple cameras simultaneously.
-If this were possible, you could potentially use parallax and focus cues between two synchronized camera streams -- for example the wide and ultra-wide cameras -- to further improve reconstruction in the overlap of their fields of view.
+If this were possible, one could potentially use parallax and focus cues between two synchronized camera streams -- for example the wide and ultra-wide cameras -- to further improve reconstruction in the overlap of their fields of view.
 During capture, we record the following: Bayer CFA RAWs (42 frames $4032{\times}3024$px), processed RGB images (42 frames $1920{\times}1440$px), depth maps (42 frames $320{\times}240$px), frame timestamps, ISO, exposure time, brightness estimates, black level, white level, camera intrinsics, lens distortion tables, device acceleration estimates (${\smallsim}200$ measurements at 100Hz), device rotation estimates (${\smallsim}200$), and motion data timestamps (${\smallsim}200$).
-To account for lens shading effects in bright scenes, as illustrated in Fig.~\ref{fig:lens_shading}, we estimate a shade map with the help of a simple diffuser and uniform light source.
+To preserve measured RAW values, we convert the single channel Bayer CFA images to three channel RGB volumes as shown in Fig.~\ref{fig:bayer_array}, linearly interpolating to fill missing values.
+To account for lens shading effects in bright scenes we also estimate a shade map with the help of a simple diffuser and uniform light source, illustrated in Fig.~\ref{fig:lens_shading}.
 We note that neglecting to compensate for lens shading can disrupt depth estimation in the corners of the image as matching pixels no longer have uniform brightness between frames.

 \textbf{Training.} We sample 1024 points $(u,v)$ per iteration of training, projecting these to $42{\times}1024$ points in the image stack $I(u,v,\textsc{n})$, corresponding to 1024 points per frame.
 We perform 256 iterations per epoch, for 100 epochs of training with the Adam optimizer~\cite{kingma2014adam} with betas (0.9, 0.99) and epsilon $10^{-15}$.
-We exponentially decay learning rate during training with a factor of 0.98 per epoch. \emph{Training on a single Nvidia A100 takes approximately 15 minutes.}
+We exponentially decay learning rate during training with a factor of 0.98 per epoch.
+Training on a single Nvidia A100 takes approximately 15 minutes.

 \textbf{Evaluation.} To generate depth maps we sample $D(u,v)$ at a grid of $(\textsc{h},\textsc{w})\,{=}\,(1920,1440)$ points $(u,v)\,{\in}\,[0,1]$.
 To reduce noise introduced by the stochastic training process we median filter this result with kernel size 13 before visualization.
 For depth evaluation, we use relative absolute error \emph{L1-rel} and scale invariant error \emph{sc-inv} metrics, that is